fbpx Skip to content

 USDA rural loans are primarily focused on helping families on average or low income.
 There is an upper-income requirement for borrowers instead of a lower one.
 The range of income depends on the county and household size.

-No down payment necessary
+No down payment is necessary

 Compared to a VA home loan, USDA rural housing loans do not require a down payment.
 That’s vital financial relief for borrowers who find it hard to save money ahead of their home purchase.
 Without a down payment, households can better afford a home for their family.